SIRCO-TEAMS/school/installer_instructions.md

 2. Generate a secure key file for client authentication.
 3. Allow only clients with the correct key file to connect.
 4. Gate administrative access with an owner panel that requires authenticated login.

+### Server Endpoints
+- `/notify`: Receives notifications from the app (e.g., uninstall requests).
+- `/heartbeat`: Receives periodic heartbeats from the app and tracks last contact per user.
+- `/notify-shutdown`: Receives shutdown notifications from the app and logs them.
+- The server logs a warning if a user misses heartbeats for over 5 minutes.

 ---